fabianoriccardi/homely-wsn-basic-board-2-test/readme.md

-# Homely WSN Tests for Boards
+# Homely WSN - Basic Board V2

-Some small sketches to test the Homely WSN Basic Board V2 once they are assembled.
-You can compile and upload through Arduino IDE.
+A collection of Arduino sketches to test [Homely WSN Basic Board V2](https://easyeda.com/fabiano.riccardi/esp32-s2-breakout-board).
+They are intended to check if all the components are correctly soldered to the PCB.
+You can compile and upload these sketches with Arduino IDE.